Carpal Tunnel Syndrome

 Ly-Pen D, Andréu JL, et al. Comparison of surgical decompression and local steroid injection in the treatment of carpal tunnel syndrome: 2-year clinical results from a randomized trial.
 Rheumatology (Oxford).
 2012 Aug;51(8):1447-54.

-NINDS carpal tunnel syndrome information page.
+NINDS carpal tunnel syndrome fact sheet.
 National Institute of Neurological Disorders and Stroke website.
 Available at:

 ...(Click grey area to select URL)